Lover of all things personal development, with a dose of spirit mixed in!

-Having spent much of my life studying and practicing personal development, growth, and leadership, I've learned many various practices that lead to emotional healing and personal transformation.
+For much of my life, I've been studying and practicing personal development, growth, and leadership, and along the way I've learned many practices that lead to emotional healing and personal transformation.

 These tools have come in very handy for me personally, and I love sharing what's worked for me.